trufi-association/trufi-server/README.md

 Each domain gets its own configuration file in `data/nginx/`:

-The template includes these location blocks for static files and well-known:
+To add static files or well-known endpoints to a domain, you can add these location blocks to the domain's `.conf` file:

 ```nginx
 location /static_files/ {